kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM_migration/_index.en.md

 * Openstack
 * vSphere

-> NOTE: latest vSphere CSI driver release (v2.3.0) does not support Kubernetes 1.22, hence it is not possible to:
+{{% notice note %}}
-> * Upgrade already migrated vSphere clusters to Kubernetes 1.22.
+The latest vSphere CSI driver [release](https://vsphere-csi-driver.sigs.k8s.io/releases/v2.3.0.html) does not support Kubernetes 1.22, hence it is **not** possible to *upgrade* already migrated vSphere clusters to Kubernetes 1.22, *migrate* existing vSphere 1.22 clusters, and *create* new vSphere clusters with Kubernetes 1.22 (new clusters are by default controlled by the external CCM).
-> * Migrate existing vSphere 1.22 clusters.
+{{% /notice %}}

 ### Enabling the external cloud provider